-REMEMBER: Unlike bills passed by a legislature, the actions/ideas in your resolution are non-binding towards member nations.
-This means that no nation is "bound" (required) to follow them, even if your resolution is passed.
-The only actions that may be considered binding after passage are those impacting the internal operations of the United Nations (Examples: UN budget decisions, procedural decisions, organizational decisions etc.)
+REMEMBER: Unlike bills passed by the UN General Assembly, the actions/ideas in your resolution are binding towards member nations.
+This means that nations are "bound" (required) to follow them if your resolution is passed.
+Thus, it is important to include enforcement mechanisms in Security Council resolutions where one might not for General Assembly Resolutions.